-Aparna Balagopalan is a third year PhD student in EECS at MIT.
+Aparna Balagopalan is a fourth year PhD student in EECS at MIT.
 Her research broadly focuses on developing fair and robust models by re-evaluating and surfacing assumptions in machine learning-based measurements in socially-relevant contexts like healthcare.
 Prior to this, she received a Master’s degree from the University of Toronto and a BTech degree from IIT Guwahati.
 She currently holds an Amazon Doctoral Fellowship from MIT’s Science Hub.

-Haoran is a second year PhD student in EECS at MIT.
+Haoran is a third year PhD student in EECS at MIT.
 He is generally interested in building robust machine learning models that maintain their performance and fairness across out-of-distribution environments, as well as applying such models to the healthcare setting.
 Haoran previously received his M.Sc. at the University of Toronto under the co-supervision of Dr. Marzyeh Ghassemi and Dr. Quaid Morris, and his B.Eng. from McMaster University.

 Kimia is a PhD student at University of Toronto and Vector Institute visiting MIT.
 Her research focuses on understanding how self-supervised pre-training strategies represent data to build models that generalize well out-of-distribution, and developing methods that enable efficient and reliable adaptation.
 She is also interested in leveraging properties of large models for reasoning and robustness to distribution shifts.